CarlosHBPrado/auladb-nosql/README.md

 Dupla:
-Carlos Henrique Bergamini do Prado
+Carlos Henrique Bergamini do Prado;
 Victor Hugo do Valle